DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ![](https://cdn.auth0.com/blog/aurelia/aurelia-auth-bearer.png?dl=1)

-We can keep our routing logic within the main `app.js` file, as is done in many Aurelia projects, but in our case, we'll put this configuration in a separate file called `router-config.js` that we are injecting.
+We can keep our routing logic within the main `app.js` file, as is done in many Aurelia projects, but in our case we'll put this configuration in a separate file called `router-config.js` that we are injecting.
 Let's set up this routing configuration:

 ```js
 // src/router-config.js